+- Solution #30 proposes procedures for on-demand creation of an MBS multicast sessions when UEs request to join an ongoing multicast session in an external IP network without the need of AF interactions.

-All these solutions have a substantial number of unresolved issues.
+Solutions #10 and #11 have a substantial number of unresolved issues.

 Editor´s note: The advantages of enabling an AF to request the core network to add users to an MBS session compared to the Rel-17 procedures where the AF invites UEs via service announcement and then the UEs request to join the session are FSS.

-The table below is to provide an overview of the solutions of KI#3.

 Compared to Rel-17, one more NAS message in Solution #11, Alt#2 is needed by the PCF to inform the UE that needs to join the MBS session.
 On the other hand, Solution #11, Alt#2 assumes that a group of UEs can be switched to multicast, which may save signalling between AF and 5GC, and inside 5GC to some extent.

 From the perspective of impact to 5GC, Solution #10 has the same part as solution #11, Alt#1 with the addition that the 5GC configures the NATP in UE, and optionally SMF uses individual delivery for pre Rel-18 UEs, and UPF performs NATP for them.
 Solution #11, Alt#1 requires AF provide the MBS session ID, and PCF initiate SM Policy Association Modification procedure with including MBS session ID.
 Solution #11, Alt#2 needs AF includes MBS session ID, and PCF retrieves UE list from UDR, and further notifies UEs in the list via NAS.